College Planning Timeline

 - Start thinking about what subjects you like, what outside activities you enjoy, and what academic areas you want to explore more in depth.

 - Get involved in clubs and organizations that you have an interest in and stay committed and focused on these activities.
-These activities may range from community service projects, school service projects, athletics, music groups, debate, or any other of the clubs offered here at school or in the community.
+These activities may include community service projects, school service projects, athletics, music groups, debate, or any other of the clubs offered here at school or in the community.
+Don’t be hesitant to try new things (drama, sports, choir, etc.)!

 - Get to know your teachers and your advisor.